<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 As a volunteer with ILP, you are not required to speak the language of the country where you'll be teaching.
 In fact, you're instructed to not speak any language other than English while teaching, even if you do know their native language.
 But you should totally learn a few of their words and phrases to use outside of class!

-When you greet locals in words they know, some will look really confused (especially if you don't pronounce the words right), while others will just lighten up, so excited when they realize you're trying to learn their language too.
+When you greet locals in words they know, some will look really confused (especially if you don't pronounce the words right), while others will immediately light up, so excited when they realize you're trying to learn their language too.
+A little bit goes a long way.
 Here are the ones that I've found to be the most useful during my semesters:

-Hello • Thank you • Please • Excuse me • I love • Good • Beautiful • Yes • Bye bye
+Hello • Thank you • Please • Excuse me • I love • Good • Beautiful • Yes • Goodbye

 Collect Teaching Ideas